templaza/templaza-framework-docs/docs/themes/hotelian/translation.md

 ![translate-included-taxes2.jpg](img/translate-included-taxes2.jpg)

-About MSRP, please go to Loco Translate > Themes > AutoShowroom en_US.po (author) > search and translate.
+About MSRP, please go to Loco Translate > Themes > hotelian en_US.po (author) > search and translate.

 ## Translate "All", "Keyword:", and "Search ..." (placeholder text) in the sidebar filter on the Inventory page